fredvs/uos/readme.txt

 uos unifies the best open-source audio libraries.

-For fpc, fpGUI, LCL and Delphi.
+For fpc, fpGUI, LCL, MSEgui and Delphi.

 With uos you can: